What Is Kubernetes DaemonSet and How to Use It?

 kubectl label nodes node01 ssd=true

-Node selectors are part of the nodeSelector field within the DaemonSet YAML file.
-In the following example, a DaemonSet is going to deploy Nginx only on nodes labeled as ssd=true.
+2. Define node selectors in the nodeSelector field of the DaemonSet YAML file.
+In the following example, a DaemonSet deploys an Nginx web server only on nodes labeled as ssd=true.

 apiVersion: apps/v1